-Volunteer at Women's Resource Center (WRC) or the New River Valley
+Volunteer at Women's Resource Center (WRC) or the New River Valley shelter services and maintaining their Crisis Hotline.

-Located in Radford, VA, the WRC is a non-profit, human service agency who provides programs and services to adult and child victims of domestic and sexual violence.
-Volunteers assist WRC staff in providing shelter services and maintaining their Crisis Hotline.
 Other areas of special interest maybe working with children, acting as advance volunteers and providing emergency advocacy services, or providing assistance on one-time projects such as decorating a transitional apartment or organizing holiday parties.